What are the Best Dog Foods for Great Danes?

 Affectionate, gentle, friendly, loving, alert

-Sadly, the Great Dane is a breed that is naturally predisposed to a number of health conditions, many of which are life-threatening.
-A high quality, well-balanced diet based on lean meat-based proteins can help lay a foundation for good health for the Great Dane.
+Sadly, the Great Danes is a breed that is naturally predisposed to a number of health conditions, many of which are life-threatening.
+A high quality, well-balanced diet based on lean meat-based proteins can help lay a foundation for good health for the Great Danes.

 Bloat (Gastric Torsion)